adamkett/InfrasAsCodeLab/README.md

 Some quick sample files used for terraform & ansible from my home lab.

+More being added as and when find some time.

 ## Examples

 Terraform/Ansible examples arranged under folders